era/malleable-checker/README.md

 # Rust Version (main branch; active development)

+WARNING: Not even the README for the Rust/WebAssembly is ready and what is written here is mostly ideas/thoughts/things I need to remember while coding.
+For a better overview of the project scroll down until you find the Python version explanation.

 ## System design

 A webservice written in Rust that executes your .wasm code.
 The host (written in Rust) executes a wasm module written by the user.
 The host injects the datasets the user requested together with methods to signal if the host should send an event to a queue (which will potentially trigger an alarm).
 The module can be written in any language that compiles to wasm.